muledagnaw/Power-BI-Data-Visualization-Projects/README.md

 ### 📌 Summary

-This project demonstrates practical experience in data modelling, visualisation and storytelling using Power BI, suitable for entry-level data roles.
+This project demonstrates practical experience in data modelling, visualisation and storytelling using Power BI, suitable.